stasilo/retrace.gl/README.md

 #### Volume texture FBM
 ![retrace](https://github.com/stasilo/retrace.gl/raw/master/docs/assets/volume-fbm-texture-scene.jpg)

-Please note that this scene may take up to 20s to load as the 3d texture is generated on the fly in the main thread.
+*NOTE: this scene may take up to 20s to load as the 3d texture is generated on the fly in the main thread.*

 [Live demo](https://stasilo.github.io/raytracer-demo/?scene=assets/scenes/example-volume-fbm-scene/index.js.rtr)